maximka65/web_shablon_react/README.md

 # React template
-To optimize the process of writing typical sites.
+Created by @maximka65 to optimize the process of writing typical sites.

 Implemented features:
 1) the ability to add pages / components